Local convexity of renormalized volume for rank-1 cusped manifolds: On the maximality of the -volume among metrics of constant area

 \section{On the maximality of the $W$-volume among metrics of constant area}

 In Section 7 of \cite{KrasnovSchlenker}, Krasnov and Schlenker study the variation of the $W$-volume among metrics of the same conformal class while keeping the area constant.
 One way of showing this is by observing that the Ricci flow is a gradient-like flow for the $W$-Volume.
-This is a curious fact since simpler proofs of this fact appear in \cite{MoroianuGuillarmouRochon} (Proposition 7.1, which includes the cusped case) and earlier in \cite{GuillarmouMoroianuSchlenker} (Proposition 3.11, convex co-compact case).
+We include this argument due to the connection to Ricci flow, since earlier proofs of this fact appeared in \cite{MoroianuGuillarmouRochon} (Proposition 7.1, which includes the cusped case) and previously in \cite{GuillarmouMoroianuSchlenker} (Proposition 3.11, convex co-compact case).

 From \cite{KrasnovSchlenker} Corollary 6.2 we know that

 where we omit the superscript $^*$ and $H$ denotes the mean curvature at infinity.